 How long will I need to go on a liver reducing diet (LRD) for?

-If the liver diet is not adhered to, there is a risk that surgery cannot be completed as planned.
+If the liver diet is not adhered to, there is a risk that surgery becomes more technically challenging and that it cannot be completed as planned.
 As this will not be known until during the time of surgery, you may be liable for any costs incurred, including a portion of the hospital, surgeon and anaesthetic fees.

 Do I need to let my doctor or medical team know I am having surgery?

-Whilst not necessary, we would advise you to let your GP know about your intentions to pursue weight loss surgery.
+We strongly advise you to let your GP know about any intentions to pursue weight loss surgery.
 Your GP practice will play an important role in prescribing medications and undertaking blood tests after your procedure.
 Giving them prior notice of your intention is good practice.